IbrahimEllahi/Alatar-In-Progress-/README.md

 ## Setup

-User `pip install pygame, pytmx` for the needed packages
+Use `pip install pygame, pytmx` for the needed packages